apache/skywalking/docs/en/setup/backend/backend-storage.md

 correct request formats according to the server-side version, hence you don't need to download different binaries and don't need to configure different storage selectors for different ElasticSearch server-side versions anymore.

-For now, SkyWalking supports ElasticSearch 6.x, ElasticSearch 7.x, ElasticSearch 8.x, and OpenSearch 1.x, their configurations are as follows:
+For now, SkyWalking supports ElasticSearch 7.x, ElasticSearch 8.x, and OpenSearch 1.x, their configurations are as follows:

+_Notice, ElasticSearch 6 worked and is not promised due to end of life officially._

 ```yaml
 storage: